 - You should be in good physical and mental health.

-- Your home needs to pass a safety and fire inspection.
+- Your home needs to pass a safety inspection.

-- You cannot have child abuse reports or a criminal background.
+- You cannot have substantiated child or adult abuse findings or a criminal background.

 - You must have the ability to commit to a child.

 Families must complete the PRIDE training course and complete a home study.
 PRIDE training is an excellent opportunity to meet other families who are going through the foster and adoption process.
 It is also an opportunity to educate yourself about adoption and foster parenting.